See Munkres (2000) §17, §30, §31, §32.

 Definition 347.1.

-A topological space in which singletons are closed is called
+A topological space is called

 2. Hausdorff () if distinct points have disjoint open neighborhoods.